 Ketamine can produce a range of short-term effects, which vary depending on the amount of ketamine that is taken.
 Higher doses of ketamine can produce more unpredictable effects.
-Some of the effects of ketamine use include:
+Following are some of the short-term effects of ketamine abuse.

 - Coordination problems